awwkoala/selenium/README.md

 ## Setup

 To run this project, install it locally using technologies listed above.
+For tests to run properly you need to either:
-In the `WebDriver.properties` file you need to change the path to the one to the `chromedriver` file on your computer.
+* in the `WebDriver.properties` file, change the path to the one to the `chromedriver` file on your computer.
+* put your `chromedriver` file in the `drivers` package inside the project.

 ## How to run all tests using maven?